nikolepe/LinuxNetwork/materials/firewall.md

 Nmap is Linux command-line tool for network exploration and security auditing.
 This tool is generally used by hackers and cybersecurity enthusiasts and even by network and system administrators.
 It is used for the following purposes:
-- Real time information of a network
+- Real time information of a network;
-- Detailed information of all the IPs activated on your network
+- Detailed information of all the IPs activated on your network;
-- Number of ports open in a network
+- Number of ports open in a network;
-- Provide the list of live hosts
+- Provide the list of live hosts;
-- Port, OS and Host scanning
+- Port, OS and Host scanning.

 The most common usage of nmap is to scan a system with hostname or IP address.
 Here is an example of scan using IP address: